History & Accomplishments

 2010 - present

-- Dr. Luis Cruz completed his residency.
-His research projects included investigation of lead exposure from ammunition sources in bald eagles and stress hormone analysis in great-horned owls.
+- Dr. Luis Cruz completed his residency, with his research including investigation of lead exposure from ammunition sources in bald eagles and stress hormone analysis in great-horned owls.

 - Building on work done through the LCCMR grant (2008), the Clinical Wildlife Health Initiative was launched.
 The long-term goal of this initiative is to create a network of rehabilitation centers tracking population and health data of animals seen in wildlife clinics.

-- With a grant from the Association of Avian Veterinarians, The Raptor Center conducted a study of the use of MRI to localize brain lesions from lead toxicity in bald eagles.
+- With a grant from the Association of Avian Veterinarians, TRC conducted a study of the use of MRI to localize brain lesions from lead toxicity in bald eagles.

 - Dr. Julia Ponder received award from Association of Avian Veterinarians for outstanding service and commitment to advancing and promoting avian medicine and stewardship.

-- Two new workshops were held: Basic Raptor Rehabilitation (4 days) and Advanced Avian Orthopedics (1 day)
+- Two new workshops started: Basic Raptor Rehabilitation (4 days) and Advanced Avian Orthopedics (1 day)

 - The Clinical Wildlife Health Initiative completed a study looking at the prevalence of lead toxicity in five species of birds.